 - The USA, another popular destination for many Australian travellers, is one of the most expensive places to get into trouble.
 Evacuation from the USA can cost between $75,000 and $95,000, with people having paid up to $300,000.

-While cheap travel insurance is better than no travel insurance at all, you still have to make sure the cover you do get is satisfactory to your needs.
+While cheaper* travel insurance is better than no travel insurance at all, you still have to make sure the cover you do get is satisfactory to your needs.
 Policy conditions for what you are and are not covered for can be quite complex so it is important to have an idea on what to look out for.
-So, what should a good cheap travel insurance policy cover?
+So, what should a good budget travel insurance policy cover?

 - Assuming that budget travel insurance will cover family emergencies (e.g. the passing of a close family member).
 The definition of ‘close relatives’ can be different on a budget policy than that of the comprehensive travel insurance cover.
-An uncle or aunt becoming ill and causing you to have to change plans will not cut it with a cheaper travel insurance policy.
+An uncle or aunt becoming ill and causing you to have to change plans might not cut it with a cheaper travel insurance policy.

 - Thinking of just the upfront cost.
 The cheaper types of policies usually make you pay an excess before the actual insurance is payable even if the event can be claimed.
-You will find that although you are still covered for many events, you will have to pay excess that a more expensive policy will not have included.
+You will find that although you are still covered for many events, you will have to pay an excess that a more expensive policy may not have included.

 Questions you should ask when it comes to budget cover

 - How is my travel insurance so cheap?
-Specific exclusions are another way of creating cheap travel insurance policies.
+Specific exclusions are another way of creating inexpensive travel insurance policies.
 In these cases you will find that quite severe exclusions have been imposed as part of the conditions.